Resource and land use management promoting carbon capture/storage through compensation payments

 Objective and activities

-The project aims to create carbon sinks through sustainable land-use and agroforestry and improve environmental services through forest landscape restoration (FLR) as part of REDD+ in Central America.
-In supporting the establishment of compensation mechanisms for ecosystem services the income of land users will be increased and the multiple functions of forests and landscapes strenghthend and restored.
-By supporting regional Bonn Challenge conferences in Central America, the project contributes to the visibility and the contribution of the Central American region in Forest Landscape Restoration.
+The project aimed to create carbon sinks through sustainable land-use and agroforestry and improve environmental services through forest landscape restoration (FLR) as part of REDD+ in Central America.
+In supporting the establishment of compensation mechanisms for ecosystem services the income of land users has been increased and the multiple functions of forests and landscapes strenghthend and restored.
+By supporting regional Bonn Challenge conferences in Central America, the project contributed to the visibility and the contribution of the Central American region in Forest Landscape Restoration.
 In summer 2017 a successional project was approved that will further work on the project targets.

 - Regional Forest Landscape Restoration in Central America and the Dominican Republic (REDD-Landscape / CCAD)